alf-tool/alf-core/README.md

 As you can see, _type_ and _value_ are not the same concepts as _class_ and _object_, with which you are probably familiar with.
-Alf considers that the latter are implementations of the former.
-Alf assumes _valid_ implementations, (equality and hash methods must be correct) and _valid_ usage (objects used for representing values are kept immutable).
+Alf considers that the latter are _implementations_ of the former.
+Alf assumes _valid_ implementations (equality and hash methods must be correct) and _valid_ usage (objects used for representing values are kept immutable in practice).
+Alf _assumes_ this, but does not _enforces_ it: it is your responsibility to use Alf in conformance with these preconditions.
 That being said, if you want **arrays, colors, ranges, or whatever in your relations**, just do it!
 You can even join on them, restrict on them, summarize on them, and so on:

     % alf extend suppliers -- chars "name.chars.to_a" | alf --text restrict -- "chars.last == 's'"